moghwan/dev.to/blog-posts/3-laravel-with-laradock/3-laravel-with-laradock.md

 And voilà!

-If you have any recommendation, improvment, found a typo just let me in the comments or fork [this project](github.com/moghwan/dev.to) and make your edits, any contibution is welcome.
+If you have any recommendation, improvement, found a typo just let me know the comments or fork [this project](github.com/moghwan/dev.to) and make your edits, any contribution is welcome.

 Hope you found this article helpful!